 However, it is important to note that the analysis completed by the LHS shows that Council is set to deliver 87,900 new dwellings by 2036, above the District Plan target of 83,975.
 This demonstrates that the housing target is being exceeded by 3,925 dwellings (with a further 20,020 dwellings in train to be delivered in growth precincts beyond 2036) and that the full or partial removal of Camellia's 3,500 dwellings would not impact on Council's ability to meet its housing target, assuming that all other housing identified is successfully delivered.
+However, it is also acknowledged that the delivery of housing in Camellia-Rosehill will occur over a longer time horizon than the 2036 housing targets.

-Source: Parramatta Housing Strategy
+Source: Parramatta Housing Strategy (2020)

-Other Council strategies
+3.3 Other strategies